sjelin/FluidJS/README.md

 ##### Sorting objects

-By default, if a collection is an object, the order in which the views are inserted into the parent view is not well definied, and may even change over time as the parent view is updated.
-If you would like the order to be consistant, you can specify the `__SORT__` property, which will sort the object's keys before using them.
+By default, if a collection is an object, the order in which the views are inserted into the parent view is not well defined, and may even change over time as the parent view is updated.
+If you would like the order to be consistent, you can specify the `__SORT__` property, which will sort the object's keys before using them.
 You can use any truthy value for `__SORT__`, but if you use a function then that function will be used as the compare function for the sort.
 Otherwise, keys are sorted by each